-During the fiscal year ended December 31, 2023, the Board of Directors held five (5) meetings, the Audit Committee held five (5) meetings, the Compensation Committee held four (4) meetings and the Nominating and Corporate Governance Committee held hree (3) meetings.
-In addition, the Board of Directors acted by unanimous written consent six (6) times during the year.
-During 2023, each director attended at least 75% of all Board and applicable Committee meetings and, other than Mr. Pape, our Chair of the Board, President and Chief Executive Officer, each director received compensation for his or her service to XPEL for his or her role as director.
+During the fiscal year ended December 31, 2024, the Board of Directors held five (5) meetings, the Audit Committee held five (5) meetings, the Compensation Committee held five (5) meetings and the Nominating and Corporate Governance Committee held five (5) meetings.
+In addition, the Board of Directors acted by unanimous written consent one (1) time during the year.
+During 2024, each director attended at least 75% of all Board and applicable Committee meetings and, other than Mr. Pape, our Chairman of the Board, President and Chief Executive Officer, each director received compensation for his or her service to XPEL for his or her role as director.
 See "Executive Compensation-Director Compensation."